osteele/liquid/README.md

 In brief, these aren't implemented:

 - Warn and lax [error modes](https://github.com/shopify/liquid#error-modes).
-- Non-strict variables and filters.
-(Undefined variables and filters are always errors.)
 - Whitespace control
+- Non-strict filters.
+An undefined filter is currently an error.
+- Strict variables.
+An undefined variable is not an error.

 ## Stability